+If you have answered 'Will Meet' in relation to any criteria, please give details below or on a separate sheet.

+Please give details of any current or proposed adjoining land use that my disrupt the normal functioning of a school or early years & childcare facility, detract from learning or place anyone associated with the establishment at risk.

+Please give any other details you know about, that may make this land unsuitable for a school or early years & childcare facility or may add to the cost of building or establishing one on the site.

+DECLARATION

-If you have answered 'Will Meet' in relation to any criteria, please sheet. give details below or on a separate Please give details of any current or proposed adjoining land use functioning of a school or early years & childcare facility, detract associated with the establishment at risk.
-Please give any other details you know about, that may make this years & childcare facility or may add to the cost of building or esta • I confirm that the information I have given represents full disclosure necessary steps to ensure it is accurate beyond reasonable doubt evident in the future, that may have altered the response I have given County Council's attention Immediately. t.
-Should any information become SIGNED: Print Name ON BEHALF OF: DATE:
+I confirm that the information I have given represents full disclosure of the facts and I have taken all necessary steps to ensure it is accurate beyond reasonable doubt.
+Should any information become evident in the future, that may have altered the response I have given, I will bring these facts to Essex County Council's attention Immediately.

+SIGNED: Print Name

+ON BEHALF OF:

+DATE: